RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/networking/cloud-robotics.md

 ```

 ## Simulating latency
 Simulating latency can be tricky.
 To artificially inject latency in a system by delaying the published ROS messages one must ensure that both the rate at which the message is published and the timestamp are preserved after injecting the latency; and the messages must be available to the subsricriber(s) after the desired delay.
-This can be done using timer-based callbacks in ROS and the below implementation preserves the message frequency and timestamp.
+This can be done using timer-based callbacks in ROS, and the below implementation preserves the message frequency and timestamp.

 ```
 #!/usr/bin/env python